ghostwond3r/NBP/README.md

   > https://github.com/NeverWonderLand/telegram_channel

+ • More to come
 ---------------------
-## WE ARE HERE TO HELP YOU - WE ARE | YOU
+## LEARN TO ACT - INSTEAD OF REACT
 --------------------
 ![cropped-science-anonymous-l](https://user-images.githubusercontent.com/64184513/171263649-4a26e75e-5371-41d7-9e5d-9df629c41827.jpg)
 --------------------
-### ASK WHEN YOU DONT KNOW - WE ALL STILL LEARN SOMETHING
+### LEARN TO HACK - INSTEAD OF BEEN HACKED
 -------------------
 ![Anonymous](https://user-images.githubusercontent.com/64184513/171263895-ef0fafc8-24c9-4f0b-81c4-8d114629fff3.jpg)
 -------------------
 ## WHEN IT DOESN'T WORK, TRY AGAIN
-## IF YOU STILL WITHOUT SOLUTION, CREATE A SOLUTION
+## IF YOU ARE WITHOUT SOLUTION - THEN CREATE A SOLUTION